 Dependency on legacy method: Whether the output of AI/ML model can be used for (or associated with) legacy positioning method

-In our view, among them, the first one (i.e., new measurement) may not be adequate considering the case of carrier phase positioning (CPP) as commented by .
+In our view, among them, the first one (i.e., new measurement) may not be adequate considering the case of carrier phase positioning (CPP).
 For CPP, a new measurement type RSCP has been introduced but CPP is not defined as a new/separate method since it can not be used alone (i.e., can be used as part of DL-TDOA or Multi-RTT).
 Therefore, we think the dependency on legacy method should be the criteria for the decision.

 For Case 1/2b (AI-direct), the functionality (AI-based UE location estimation) can be defined as a new method (e.g., NR DL-AI) since it does not have any dependency on the legacy POS methods (i.e., can be used independently from the legacy methods).
 We can’t say that the AI model inferences UE’s location using the legacy POS method (e.g., DL-TDOA, DL-AoD) because it is uncertain how the AI model derives the location based on the input data.